MujtabaIT2002/terminal_based_daraz_scrapper/README.md

 # 🛒 E-Commerce Product Scraper

-A powerful web scraper built with Playwright that extracts product information from e-commerce websites like Amazon and Daraz.
+A powerful web scraper built with Playwright that extracts product information from e-commerce websites like Daraz.
 The scraper captures product titles, prices, ratings, reviews, and takes screenshots of search results.

 ## ✨ Features